tux-n-vape/remote-ffmpeg/README.md

 * python3
 * paramiko

+## Usage
+This is used exactly like ffmpeg but you must edit the configuration file "remote-ffmpeg.json" before first usage.

 ## Configuration

 **Refer to the "connect" function parameters of paramiko to complete the "connection" section :**